 - Island Entry: €0.00 (Public Access)

 Total Budget: Roughly €35 per person (excluding food).
-Pack a lunch and enjoy a picnic at the Martello Tower for the ultimate low-cost, high-reward Dublin adventure.
+Pack a lunch and enjoy a picnic at the Martello Tower for the ultimate low-cost, high-reward Dublin day trip.

 If budget travel in Ireland interests you, check out our helpful guides below: